-An Update Message Validation Issue notice may appear on the Update WHMCS page with the following message:
+An Update Message Validation Issue notice may display at Utilities > Update WHMCS with the following message:

 There are four potential causes of this:

-- CA Bundles are out of date so the certificate cannot be validated.
+- The CA bundles are out of date and the system cannot validate the certificate.

 - OpenSSL is out of date.

 - A PHP configuration is causing the cryptographic validation to fail.

 - Your server is the target of a Man-in-the-Middle (MITM) attack.